Deeds of variation — a quick guide

 What do I need to consider when making a deed of variation?

 If you’re trying to work out the best way to structure a deed of variation we would recommend taking professional advice.
-The last thing you want is for the variation to have unintended consequences for you or the other beneficiaries of the estate.
+It is crucial for the provisions of the deed of variation to achieve your goals and the last thing you want is for the variation to have unintended consequences for you or the other beneficiaries of the estate.

 It is important to consider the effect of the deed of variation on your own circumstances as well as the estate as a whole.
 If a variation results in an additional tax liability for the estate for example, the Personal Representatives (Executor or Administrator) of the estate will need to be included as parties to the deed and provide their consent to the variation for it to be effective.

-You can enter into a variation before or after a Personal Representative gets the ‘Grant of Representation’ (Probate) to start administering the estate but for tax reasons, however, any changes must be made within two years of the person’s death.
+You can enter into a variation before or after a Personal Representative gets the ‘Grant of Representation’ (Probate) to start administering the estate but for tax reasons, the variation must be made within two years of the person’s death.

 What is the difference between a deed of variation and a disclaimer?